FAITH, FAMILY, AND FRIENDS

 Letitia Huckaby, a photographer at heart, considers her work—focused on faith, family, and legacy—“a time capsule for the African-American experience.”
 Huckaby starts each piece with an image and progresses from there, pushing the boundaries of photography.
 Using a traditional practice in an untraditional way, she hopes to create a new visual language.
 Always looking at how the past relates to the present and whether things have changed or remain the same, Huckaby builds a history into her pieces, whether through process or actual materials, such as heirloom fabrics and the juxtaposition of familiar settings and subjects framed in fresh, unfamiliar ways.
-Mrs. Huckaby holds a degree in Journalism from the University of Oklahoma, a B.F.A. in photography from the Art Institute of Boston in photography, and a master’s degree from the University of North Texas.
+Mrs. Huckaby holds a degree in Journalism from the University of Oklahoma, a B.F.A. in photography from the Art Institute of Boston, and a master’s degree from the University of North Texas.
 She has been privileged to exhibit at the Dallas Contemporary, the Galveston Arts Center, Renaissance Fine Art in Harlem, the McKenna Museum in New Orleans, the Camden Palace Hotel in Cork City, Ireland, and the Texas Biennial at Blue Star Contemporary Art Museum.
 Her work is also included in several prestigious collections, including the Library of Congress, the Art Museum of Southeast Texas, the Brandywine Workshop in Philadelphia, and the Samella Lewis Contemporary Art Collection at Scripps College in Claremont, California.
 Letitia is represented by the Liliana Bloch Gallery in Dallas and the Anzenberger Gallery in Vienna, Austria.

 Chris Larson Studio